fashberg/WThermostatBeca/Flashing.md

 ### 2.2.
 Connection to device for flashing

 There are many ways to get the physical connection to ESP module.
-I soldered the connections on the device for flashing.
-Maybe there is a more elegant way to do that.
 It's quite the same, if you try to flash any other Sonoff devices to Tasmota.
-So get the inspiration for flashing there: <https://github.com/arendst/Sonoff-Tasmota/wiki>
+So get the inspiration for flashing there: <https://tasmota.github.io/docs/Getting-Started/>

 Following connections were working for me (refer to ESP-12E pinout):